 Meredith Willson Biography

 Robert Meredith Willson was one of the most popular and acclaimed songwriters, conductors, arrangers, and radio/TV personalities of the 20th Century.
-Born in Mason City, Iowa (immortalized in Meredith Willson’s, The Music Man as “River City”), Willson proved to be a talented musician at a young age.
+Born on May 18, 1902 in Mason City, Iowa (immortalized in Meredith Willson’s The Music Man as “River City”), Willson proved to be a talented musician at a young age.
 Early in his life he studied the piano, piccolo, and flute.
 He attended the Damrosch Institute of Musical Art (now named The Juilliard School) in New York City.
-He traveled the United States three times with famed bandmaster/composer John Phillip Sousa as a valued member of the Sousa band, played flute and piccolo for the New York Philharmonic under legendary conductor Arturo Toscanini, conducted symphony orchestras, wrote best-selling books, composed symphonies and wrote pop tunes that rose to number one on the Hit Parade.
+He traveled the United States three times with famed bandmaster/composer John Philip Sousa as a valued member of the Sousa band, played flute and piccolo for the New York Philharmonic under legendary conductor Arturo Toscanini, conducted symphony orchestras, wrote best-selling books, composed symphonies and wrote pop tunes that rose to number one on the Hit Parade.

 He gained a wide reputation as a musical director in radio and eventually hosted his own shows: “Sparkle Time”, “Meredith Willson’s Music Room”, “The Meredith Willson Show”.
 He was also Music Director and a regular on “The George Burns and Gracie Allen Show” and “The Big Show” starring Tallulah Bankhead.
 For those shows, he arranged, conducted, and wrote music for a who’s who of the world’s most beloved stage and film stars of the 20th Century.
-His six published books, three of them autobiographical, include “But He Doesn’t Know the Territory” (an odyssey of The Music Man‘s trek to Broadway) and “Eggs I Have Laid” (reminiscences of his childhood and career).
-He also worked at the National Broadcasting Company.
+His six published books, three of them autobiographical, include “But He Doesn’t Know the Territory” (an odyssey of The Music Man‘s trek to Broadway), “And There I Stood With My Piccolo” (reminiscences of his childhood and career), and “Eggs I Have Laid” (reminiscences of his early career).
+He also worked at the National Broadcasting Company (NBC Radio) as its West Coast Musical Director.

 Meredith Willson’s many honors include The Tony Award, Drama Critics Circle Award, the Outer Critics Circle Award, the Big Brother Award (presented to him by President John F. Kennedy in 1962), and The Presidential Medal of Freedom (presented posthumously by President Ronald Reagan).
 He received two Academy Award nominations for his scores for Charlie Chaplin’s The Great Dictator (1940) and William Wyler’s The Little Foxes (1941).
 He received the first Grammy® Award ever presented for Best Original Cast Album in 1958 for The Music Man.
 Willson was also a familiar face to TV audiences in the 50s and 60s.